mautic/user-documentation/docs/getting_started/switching_composer.rst

 Q: What's the minimum Mautic version required to switch to the Composer-based installation?

-A: It is necessary to have at least Mautic 4.0.0 in order to switch to a composer-based installation.
+A: It is necessary to have at least Mautic 4.0.0 in order to switch to a Composer-based installation.

 .. vale on